justinjiajia/cloud_security/labs/lab_4_new.md

 <br/>

-## Task 3: Creating S3 Buckets
+## Task 3: Creating three S3 Buckets

-1. In the search box at the top left of the screen, search for and choose *S3* and open the *S3* console:
+1. In the search box at the top left of the screen, search for and choose *S3* to open the *S3* console:

    <img width="800"  src="https://github.com/user-attachments/assets/c3818b20-9b71-4c2c-a58c-98e0413a7809" />